aminomancer/uc.css.js/README.md

 This script has several options which can be modified in about:config.
 By default, it wraps all toolbar buttons that come _after_ the urlbar. (to the right of the urlbar, normally) You can edit `userChrome.toolbarSlider.wrapButtonsRelativeToUrlbar` in about:config to change this: the default value is `after`; a value of `before` will wrap all buttons to the left of the urlbar; and a value of `all` will wrap all buttons.

 You can change `userChrome.toolbarSlider.width` to make the container wider or smaller.
 If you choose `12`, it'll be 12 buttons long.
+Of course, this number needs to be smaller than the number of buttons in the container if you want it to scroll.

 When the window gets _really_ small, the slider disappears and the toolbar buttons are placed into the normal widget overflow panel.
 You can disable the overflow panel entirely by setting `userChrome.toolbarSlider.collapseSliderOnOverflow` to `false`.

 You can specify more buttons to exclude from the slider by adding their IDs (in quotes, separated by commas) to `userChrome.toolbarSlider.excludeButtons` in about:config.
 For example you might type `["bookmarks-menu-button", "downloads-button"]` if you want those to stay outside of the slider.